LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 15 - Order new parking page.md

 </option>
 ```

-To display plate number in uppercase we can use JavaScript's string method `toUpperCase()`.
-For description if `vehicle.description` enumerates to true, we display that description.
+To display plate numbers in uppercase we can use JavaScript's string method `toUpperCase()`.
+For description, if `vehicle.description` enumerates to true, we display that description.

-In a similar fashion we format zone options.
+Similarly, we format zone options.

 ```vue
 <option